gisaia/arlas_cli/docs/docs/indices.md

     To allow deleting, [edit the configuration file](configuration.md) and set `allow_delete` to `True`.

 !!! tip "Good practice: Set admin confs"
-    For a given ARLAS deployment, it is advised to set two configurations, with only the admin one with `allow_delete` at `True`.
+    For a given ARLAS deployment, it is advised to set two configurations, with only the admin one that can delete an index.

     For example:
     ```